Frequently Asked Questions

-The ASK price is applicable to a BUY order and the BID price is applicable to a SELL order Pepperstone has some of the tightest spreads in the industry.
+The ASK price is applicable to a BUY order and the BID price is applicable to a SELL order Pepperstone believes it has some of the tightest spreads in the industry.
 Pepperstone's normal dealing spreads are between 1 and 3 pips for the major currency pairs.

 We Support Micro Lots - A Lot size of 0.01 which is equivalent to 1000 units of base currency.

 We generate our revenue from a small markup on the spread we receive from the interbank market on a Standard account, or alternatively a fixed commission rate per-lot on Razor accounts.